charslab/Home-Assistant/README.md

 ## Contributing

 You are free to open pull requests, we'd appreciate it.
-Make sure to follow the same coding convetions that we are using.
+Make sure to follow the same coding conventions that we are using.

 Things you may want to focus on in your contributions:
 - Better support for internationalization/localization